prateeksha29/DSA--Python/README.md

-# LeetCode-Solutions---Python
-### Solutions for leetcode problems in Python3
+Some famous DSA problems solved in Python3